 Let us take a tour into this City of Hundred Spires in this Upshot Metros section.

-Being a city with rich history, Prague is also the cultural and economic center of central Europe.
-The city of Prague was founded during the Romanesque, and it flourished during the Gothic, Renaissance and Baroque eras.
-As a result, Prague is a home to number of cultural and historical attractions that are well-known.
-Some of these include the Prague Castle, Charles Bridge, Old Town Square and Prague astronomical clock.
+Being a city with rich history, The City is also the cultural and economic center of central Europe.
+The city of Prague was founded during the Romanesque, and it flourished during the Gothic, Renaissance, and Baroque eras.
+As a result, The City is home to several cultural and historical attractions that are well-known.
+Some of these include the Prague Castle, Charles Bridge, Old Town Square, and Prague astronomical clock.

 When you look at the history of the city, it is apparent that it has been a part of major world events.
-After the First Word War ended with the defeat of Austro-Hungarian empire, Czechoslovakia was created and Prague was selected as its capital; because at that time, Prague was true European capital with highly developed industrial sector.
+After the First World War ended with the defeat of the Austro-Hungarian empire, Czechoslovakia was created and The City was selected as its capital; because at that time, The City was the true European capital with a highly developed industrial sector.

-The economy of Prague accounts for 25% of the Czech GDP.
-The economy of Prague is the highest performing regional economy of the country.
+The economy of The City accounts for 25% of the Czech GDP.
+The economy of The City is the highest performing regional economy of the country.

-One half of the national income from tourism is spent in Prague.
-From late 1990s to 2000s Prague has been a common filming location for many Hollywood as well as Bollywood motion pictures.
-The amazing architecture, low-costs and the existing motion pictures infrastructure in the city have attracted a number if international film production companies.
+One-half of the national income from tourism is spent in The City.
+From the late 1990s to the 2000s The City has been a common filming location for many Hollywood as well as Bollywood motion pictures.
+The amazing architecture, low costs, and the existing motion pictures infrastructure in the city have attracted some international film production companies.

-The modern economy of Prague is based largely on export.
+The modern economy of The City is based largely on export.
 According to a survey in 2010, Prague was named the best city in Central and Eastern Europe for business.
-In an Eurostat Research, Prague was ranked 5th among 271 regions of Europe in terms of GDP per inhabitant.
-It achieved 172 per cent of EU average.
-With an 80 per cent of EU average, Prague was just above Paris, and was well above the country as a whole.
+In a Eurostat Research, Prague was ranked 5th among 271 regions of Europe in terms of GDP per inhabitant.
+It achieved 172 percent of the EU average.
+With an 80 percent of the EU average, Prague was just above Paris and was well above the country as a whole.

 The Culture of Prague

-Prague is traditionally one of the cultural centers of Europe.
-Many cultural events are hosted in the city all the year round.
-Some of the significant institutions in Prague include the National Theatre and the Estates Theatre.
+The City is traditionally one of the cultural centers of Europe.
+Many cultural events are hosted in the city all year round.
+Some of the significant institutions in The City include the National Theatre and the Estates Theatre.
 Many world-class museums are also located in the city.
 Notable among those are the National Museum, the Museum of the Capital City of Prague The city of Hundred Spires.
 The Jewish Museum, the Alfons Mucha Museum, the African Prague Museum, and many more.

 The city has hundreds of concert halls, galleries, cinemas, and music clubs and hosts several festivals throughout the year.
-These include the Prague Spring International Music Festival, Prague Autumn International Music Festival, Prague International Organ Festival and many more.
+These include The City Spring International Music Festival, Prague Autumn International Music Festival, Prague International Organ Festival, and many more.

-Barrandov Studios is quite a famous set of film studios in Prague and many films have been shot there.
-Some of these films include Hollywood’s Mission Impossible, Alien vs. Predator, The Chronicles of Narnia, and Spiderman: Far From Home etc.
+Barrandov Studios is quite a famous set of film studios in The City and many films have been shot there.
+Some of these films include Hollywood’s Mission Impossible, Alien vs. Predator, The Chronicles of Narnia, and Spiderman: Far From Home, etc.

-The low-cost airlines in Europe coupled with astonishing museums and cultural sites blended with a delicious cuisine, Prague has become a weekend destination for many!
+With the low-cost airlines in Europe coupled with astonishing museums and cultural sites blended with delicious cuisine, The City has become a weekend destination for many!